 The aroma of a delicious soup bubbling away on the stove in winter is sure to tempt the taste buds

 It’s no secret I love soup, in fact, I enjoy it all year round.
-Homemade soups can use up the limp veggies in the bottom of the fridge to make an economical meal and it’s easy, just chop up all the ingredients and throw it in a pot with some stock and just let it simmer away until cooked.
-There’s also many health benefits in a hearty bowl of homemade soup.
+Homemade soups can use up the limp veggies in the bottom of the fridge to make an easy, economical meal.
+Just chop up all the ingredients and throw it in a pot with some stock and let it simmer away until cooked.
+There’s also many health benefits in every bowl.

 Here’s 7 ways homemade soup can improve your health: